Analytic solutions for stochastic hybrid models of gene regulatory networks: Analysis of the time-dependent system

 \begin{rem} Our motivating model in~\eqref{eq:system} is based on \textit{one} gene with \textit{two} modes of expression.
 Analogous models also exist that describe ensembles of genes with three or more modes of expression, leading to $\R^n$-valued functions with $n\ge 3$~\cite{MieSzy13}.
 More precisely,~\eqref{eq:system} can be generalized to a system of differential equations driven by the operator

-on $L^1(\frac{a}{b},\frac{c}{d};\R^n)$, where $M$ is an $L^\infty$-function taking values in the spaces of symmetric $n\times n$-matrices whose rows sum up to 0 and with off-diagonal entries that are bounded below away from 0.
+on $L^1(\frac{a}{b},\frac{c}{d};\R^n)$, where $M$ is an $L^\infty$-function taking values in the spaces of symmetric $n\times n$-matrices whose rows sum up to 0 and with off-diagonal entries that are a.e.\ bounded below away from 0.
 It is easy to see that our generation result extend to this more general setting.
-We leave the details to the interested reader. \end{rem}
+We leave the details to the interested reader. {Different but comparable generalizations have been thoroughly discussed in~\cite{BenLebMal15}.} \end{rem}